Grand Ethiopian Renaissance Dam: Background

 On 31 March 2011, a day after the project was made public, a US$4.8 billion contract was awarded without competitive bidding to Italian company Salini Impregilo, and the dam's foundation stone was laid on 2 April 2011 by the Prime Minister Meles Zenawi.
 A rock-crushing plant was constructed, along with a small air strip for fast transportation.
 The expectation was for the first two power-generation turbines to become operational after 44 months of construction, or early 2015.

-Egypt, located over 2500 km downstream of the site, opposes the dam, which it believes will reduce the amount of water available from the Nile.
+Egypt, located over 2500 km downstream of the site, opposes the dam, which it believes will reduce the amount of Nile water available to Egypt.
 Zenawi argued, based on an unnamed study, that the dam would not reduce water availability downstream and would also regulate water for irrigation.
 In May 2011, it was announced that Ethiopia would share blueprints for the dam with Egypt so that the downstream impact could be examined.

-The dam was originally called "Project X", and after its contract was announced it was called the Millennium Dam.
+The dam was originally called "Project X".
+After its contract was announced, it was called the Millennium Dam.
 On 15 April 2011, the Council of Ministers renamed it Grand Ethiopian Renaissance Dam.
 Ethiopia has a potential for about 45 GW of hydropower.
 The dam is being funded by government bonds and private donations.
 It was slated for completion in July 2017.